uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 2.6.9 =
+* Fix for LDAP logins failing if the user password contained a single quote, double quote, or a backslash.
+Props @alxbr for the research!

 = 2.6.8 =
 * Fix for edge case where a network approved user wouldn't be allowed to visit wp-admin on a site they had not been added to yet.
 * Fix for quotation marks in LDAP password causing LDAP bind to fail.